 Put Your Fork Down Between Bites

-It takes twenty minutes for your stomach to tell your brain that it’s had enough, so if you eat slowly chances are you will consume less and see your belly shrink.
+It takes twenty minutes for your stomach to tell your brain that it's had enough, so if you eat slowly chances are you will consume less and see your belly shrink.
 A study in BMJ Open found that slow and normal-speed eaters were less likely to be obese than fast eaters!
 A simple trick to slow your pace: Place your fork down on the plate after each bite.

 Munching on the right snacks throughout the day is one of the best ways to shrink your waistline.
 Need proof?
 According to a recent study, researchers found participants lost significantly more body weight when they incorporated low-sugar, high-protein snacks into their daily food routine.
 Fitting in healthy, high protein snacks (such as a handful of unsalted almonds) helps to maintain blood-sugar levels—which keeps your brain from triggering hunger pangs—and stops your body from indulging in unhealthy foods after what feels like a long day of starvation.

 When you're continually stressed out, it's bad news for your belly.
 Stress triggers the release of a hormone called cortisol, and because cortisol is evolutionarily linked to alerting your body to external dangers (like that buffalo headed straight for you) and low blood-glucose levels, it forces your body to store fat and makes you feel hungry.
 In other words, if you're stressed, you'll start craving that afternoon candy bar even if your stomach is actually full.
 To avoid stress, try simple things.
 It can even be just taking deep breaths and meditating for a few minutes each day.

 Drink Water Prior To Each Meal